Planning unmoderated studies

 Research tools and participant privacy

-Researching for VA requires you to use tools or services that are under a paid license.
+Researching for VA requires you to use tools or services under a paid license.
 Free tools collect user data.
 Should a research participant share PII or PHI while using a free service, it puts our research practice at risk.

 An Optimal Workshop account is available for anyone working on VA.gov to use.
 You can use any available tool, including surveys, card sorting, or tree testing.